 Brief Background of Boys State

-The creation of the Boys State program is credited to Hayes Kennedy and Harold Card.
+The Boys State program was originally a concept created by Hayes Kennedy and Harold Card.
 In 1935, Mr. Kennedy and Mr. Card were concerned about a project underway at the time called “Young Pioneer Camps.”
-This was a camp that was promoted by the Communist Party as a way to show the uselessness of Democracy and advocate the virtues of the Communist system.
+This camp was promoted by the Communist Party as a way to show the uselessness of Democracy and advocate the virtues of Communism.
 These men felt that a counter-movement should be started among the ranks of the nation’s youth to stress the importance and value of our democratic form of government and maintain an effort to preserve it.

 The History of Hoosier Boys State